On the non-abelian Hodge locus I: Variations of Hodge structures

 \begin{theorem} Let $\Phi\colon Y\to X_\Gamma$ be the period map of a $\Z$-PVHS on a compact, complex manifold $Y$.
 Then $\Phi(Y)$, with its reduced analytic space structure, is a projective algebraic variety.\end{theorem}

 It seems though, that some conditions of Grauert's theorem do not always hold.
-In particular, it may not be the case that $T\Phi(Y)\subset T^{||}$ due to singularities on $\Phi(Y)$.
+In particular, it may not be the case that we have an inclusion of Zariski tangent spaces $T\Phi(Y)\subset \Xi$ due to singularities on $\Phi(Y)$.
 An independent proof and strengthening to the non-compact case was given in \cite[Thm.~1.1]{bakker-brunebarbe-tsimerman}.